AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 *Source: https://grafana.com/docs/k6/latest/get-started/write-your-first-test/*

 <!--

-Explain each line (imports, iterations, how the func gets called)
+Review: each line

 Note: no "await" on the get!

 No VUs configured, so just one user.

-Function is called 10 times, but sleeps 1 second each time.
-So the total test time is ~10 seconds.
+Function called 10 times, sleeps 1 second each time.

+Total test time is ~10 seconds.

 If we had 10 VUs then it would spend those 10 iterations sooner (so execution would be ~1s)

-K6 can do so much, but it doesn't need to be complicated.
+K6 can do a lot, but it doesn't need to be complicated.
 -->

 ---